-Tahoe Donner Association is governed by a five-member board of directors.
+Tahoe Donner is governed by a five-member board of directors.
 The directors are elected by property owners and govern the financial management and general operation of the association.
-The annual budget of the association, including revenue, expenses, required reserve funds, and annual assessments, is in excess of $27 million per year.
-Operations include the physical management and maintenance of the association’s common areas, operation of the resort amenities, and enforcement of the land-use restrictions and architectural standards that create the unique character of Tahoe Donner.
+The annual budget of the association is in excess of $34 million per year.
+Operations include the physical management and maintenance of the association’s common areas, operation of the resort amenities and enforcement of the land-use restrictions and architectural standards that create the unique character of Tahoe Donner.

-Members of the board of directors have a fiduciary responsibility to the owners within the association.
-This fiduciary relationship imposes obligations of trust and confidence in favor of the association and its property owners.
-It requires members of the board to act in good faith and in the best interests of all owners.
+Members of the board of directors have a fiduciary duty to the association.
+This responsibility requires members of the board to act in good faith and in the best interests of all owners.
 It means that board members must exercise due care and diligence when acting on behalf of the association, and it requires them to act within the scope of their authority.
-The fact that the association is a not-for-profit corporation and that the members of the board are volunteers and unpaid does not relieve them from the high standards of trust and responsibility that the fiduciary relationship requires.
+The fact that the association is a not-for-profit corporation and that the members of the board are unpaid volunteers does not relieve them from the high standards of trust and responsibility that the fiduciary relationship requires.

-Within applicable legal constraints, the board determines everything from the amount of the annual assessment to which major projects should be pursued by the association.
+Within applicable legal constraints, the board determines everything from the amount of the Annual Assessment to which major projects should be pursued by the association.
 It governs the general overall operation of the association in conjunction with the association’s general manager.
 It decides on appeals from association members who disagree with rules interpretation or enforcement.
-It gives guidance to the association’s committees on topics ranging from recruiting and retaining employees, to which auditor to hire, to defining any new rules that should be put in place.
-Important items for the board to review and decide upon over the next two years include: fiscal monitoring of the association’s amenities, establishing appropriate funding levels for the association’s reserve and development funds, and utilization of open spaces.
+Important items for the board to review and decide upon over the next two years include:

-New requirements for candidate qualifications, as required by SB 323 (2020), have been incorporated into the association’s Voting and Election Rules (Section 2.1.2).
+Requirements for candidate qualifications, as required by Civil Code Section 5105, have been incorporated into the association’s Voting and Election Rules (Section 2.1.2).
 Please see those rules here.

 In summary, a member may be a candidate for the board as long as: